About

 Project

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to construct approximately 8,500 feet of wastewater pipe in City of Ladue.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to construct approximately 7,920 feet of undersized wastewater sewers in the cities of Ladue, Clayton, and University City.
 The project is estimated to begin construction as early as the Spring of 2023.

 Watch Public Meeting - December 16, 2020